-By setting firm financial goals, opportunities for success are more likely to arise.
+By having a clear financial road-map and setting firm financial goals, opportunities for success are more likely to arise.

 If your personal finances are in ruin, or you're simply looking for ways to save more money, check out our ultimate list of financial goals below (along with a few tips to help you get started).
 Many goals you can start working towards right now.